LexiccLabs/AeroNet/README.md

 # AesynthNet
-Aeternity Protocol for Artificial Asset Exchange in the Cryptoeconomic Coherence.
+Aeternity Protocol for Artificial Asset Exchange in the Cryptoeconomic Coherence of Money Markets and Monetary Models.

 # Application Context